mibur1/psy111/book/introduction/2_Data_structures/2_Built-in types.md

 ("burg" in "oldenburg") and (5 > 3) and (4 * 2 == 8)
 ```

-In logical operations, *and* requires ALL statements to be true, wich is the case here.
+In logical operations, *and* requires ALL statements to be true, which is the case here.
 Alternatively, *or* requires only one of the statements to be true:

 ```{code-cell} ipython3
 ("burg" in "oldenburg") and (5 > 3) or (4 * 2 == 10)